Hillary Clinton

-Raised in the Chicago suburb of Park Ridge, Rodham graduated from Wellesley College in 1969 and earned a Juris Doctor degree from Yale Law School in 1973.
-After serving as a congressional legal counsel, she moved to Arkansas and married future president Bill Clinton in 1975; the two had met at Yale.
-In 1977, Clinton co-founded Arkansas Advocates for Children and Families.
-She was appointed the first female chair of the Legal Services Corporation in 1978 and became the first female partner at Little Rock's Rose Law Firm the following year.
-The National Law Journal twice listed her as one of the hundred most influential lawyers in America.
+Born in Chicago, Rodham graduated from Wellesley College in 1969 and from Yale Law School in 1973.
+After serving as a congressional legal counsel, she moved to Arkansas and, in 1975, married Bill Clinton.
+In 1977, Clinton co-founded Arkansas Advocates for Children and Families, and in 1979 she became the first woman partner at Little Rock's Rose Law Firm.
 Clinton was the first lady of Arkansas from 1979 to 1981 and again from 1983 to 1992.
-As the first lady of the United States, Clinton advocated for healthcare reform.
-In 1994, her major initiative—the Clinton health care plan—failed to gain approval from Congress.
-In 1997 and 1999, Clinton played a leading role in advocating the creation of the State Children's Health Insurance Program, the Adoption and Safe Families Act, and the Foster Care Independence Act.
-Clinton advocated for gender equality at the 1995 UN conference on women.
-Her marital relationship came under public scrutiny during the Lewinsky scandal, which led her to issue a statement that reaffirmed her commitment to the marriage.
+As the first lady of the U.S., Clinton advocated for healthcare reform.
+In 1994, her health care plan failed to gain approval from Congress.
+In 1997 and 1999, Clinton played a leading role in promoting the creation of the State Children's Health Insurance Program, the Adoption and Safe Families Act, and the Foster Care Independence Act.
+In 1998, Clinton's marital relationship came under public scrutiny during the Clinton–Lewinsky scandal, which led her to publicly reaffirm her commitment to the marriage.

-In 2000, Clinton was elected as the first female senator from New York and became the first First lady to simultaneously hold elected office, and then the first former First lady to serve in the Senate.
-She was re-elected in 2006 and chaired the Senate Democratic Steering and Outreach Committee from 2003 to 2007.
-During her Senate tenure, Clinton advocated for medical benefits for September 11 first responders.
-She supported the resolution authorizing the Iraq War in 2002, but opposed the surge of U.S. troops in 2007.
-In 2008, Clinton ran for president but was defeated by eventual winner Barack Obama in the Democratic primaries.
-Clinton was U.S. Secretary of State in the first term of the Obama administration from 2009 to 2013.
-During her tenure, Clinton established the Quadrennial Diplomacy and Development Review.
-She responded to the Arab Spring by advocating military intervention in Libya but was harshly criticized by Republicans for the failure to prevent or adequately respond to the 2012 Benghazi attack.
-Clinton helped to organize a diplomatic isolation and a regime of international sanctions against Iran in an effort to force it to curtail its nuclear program; this effort eventually led to the multinational JCPOA nuclear agreement in 2015.
-Her use of a private email server when she was Secretary of State was the subject of intense scrutiny; while no charges were filed against Clinton, the email controversy was the single most covered topic during the 2016 presidential election.
+Clinton was first elected to the U.S. Senate in 2000, becoming the first female senator from New York.
+As a senator, she chaired the Senate Democratic Steering and Outreach Committee from 2003 to 2007.
+Clinton ran for president in 2008, and lost to Barack Obama in the Democratic primaries.
+During 2009, she resigned from the Senate to become Obama's secretary of state.
+She responded to the Arab Spring by advocating the 2011 military intervention in Libya, but was harshly criticized by Republicans for the failure to prevent or adequately respond to the 2012 Benghazi attack.
+Clinton helped to organize a regime of international sanctions against Iran in an effort to force it to curtail its nuclear program, which eventually led to the multinational Joint Comprehensive Plan of Action in 2015.
+The strategic pivot to Asia was a central aspect of her tenure.
+Her use of a private email server as secretary was the subject of intense scrutiny; while no charges were filed, the controversy was the single-most-covered topic during her second presidential run in 2016.
+She won the Democratic nomination, but lost the general election to her Republican Party opponent, Donald Trump, in the United States Electoral College, while winning the popular vote.